Severson-Group/AMDS/HighVoltageCard/docs/README.md

 # High Voltage Card

-This document describes the design consideration and implementation details for the high voltage card, which serves as a daughter card for the sensor mainboard.
+This document describes the design consideration and implementation details for the high voltage card, which serves as a daughter card for the AMDS mainboard.
 A block diagram is presented and each component is discussed in detail.
 Specifications of each component are provided based on the datasheet.

 ## Relevant Hardware Versions